 Clutch Schedule for the Simple Two-Speed Transmission

 |Transmission State||Brake Clutch State||Low Gear Clutch State||High Gear Clutch State|

 The model contains a simple Clutch Control subsystem to implement the clutch schedule and to output the clutch pressure signals to lock each clutch as needed.

 Clutch Control Subsystem for Simple Transmission Model

 The clutch control subsystem of this example is adequate for a simple model, but not realistic.
 It contains unrealistic clutch pressure signals that rise and fall sharply.
 A full clutch control model requires realistic clutch pressure signals that rise from and fall back to zero in a smooth way.
 Greater realism requires a potentially more complex model.
-It is critical for the Simscape and Simulink solvers to determine transmission motion for exactly two clutches to always remain locked, or for all four to be unlocked, at any time in the simulation.
+During simulation, the Simscape and Simulink solvers can determine transmission motion only if exactly two clutches are locked, or if all four clutches are unlocked.
+This is similar to a real transmission where improperly constrained clutches can lead to lockup or damage to the transmission components.
 Changing the transmission's gear settings while maintaining this requirement is an example of the central problem of transmission design.

 For transmission and car examples with smoothed clutch pressure signals, see Model a CR-CR 4-Speed Transmission Driveline with Braking and Complete Vehicle Model.